T3chy/RL/README.md

+# TODO:
-# TODO: add barriers / obstacles, get some way to take in an actual picture of a maze and turn it into np array, and play around with different starting locations
+-get some way to take in an actual picture of a maze and turn it into np array -map policy stuff to robot actions (should be easy ish)